-We have never paid dividends on our common stock and we are unlikely to do so in the future.
-We have never paid any dividends on our Common Stock and we do not plan to pay dividends on our Common Stock in the foreseeable future.
-Except as may be utilized to pay the dividends payable on our Series A Cumulative Convertible Preferred Stock (the "Series A Preferred Stock"), any earnings which we may realize will be retained to finance the growth of our business.
+Dividend Policy and Restrictions.
+The Company has paid no dividends on its Common Stock, since its inception and does not plan to pay dividends on its Common Stock in the foreseeable future.
+Except as may be utilized to pay the dividends payable on the Company's Series A Cumulative Convertible Preferred Stock (the "Series A Preferred Stock"), any earnings which the Company may realize will be retained to finance the growth of the Company.
 In addition, the terms of the Series A Preferred Stock restrict the payment of dividends on other classes and series of stock.

-The price of our common stock has been volatile.
-Historically, the market price of our Common Stock has fluctuated over a wide range and it is likely that the price of our Common Stock will fluctuate in the future.
-The market price of our Common Stock could be impacted by the following:

-- o announcements regarding technical innovations - o the development of new products

-- o the status of corporate collaborations and supply arrangements - o regulatory approvals - o patent or proprietary rights or other developments by us or our competitors.

-In addition, due to one or more of the foregoing factors, in one or more future quarters, our results of operations may fall below the expectations of securities analysts and investors.
-In that event, the market price of our Common Stock could be materially and adversely affected.
+Possible Volatility of Stock Price.
+Historically, the market price of the Company's Common Stock has fluctuated over a wide range and it is likely that the price of the Common Stock will fluctuate in the future.
+Announcements regarding technical innovations, the development of new products, the status of corporate collaborations and supply arrangements, regulatory approvals, patent or proprietary rights or other developments by the Company or its competitors could have a significant impact on the market price of the Common Stock.
+In addition, due to one or more of the foregoing factors, in one or more future quarters, the Company's results of operations may fall below the expectations of securities analysts and investors.
+In that event, the market price of the Company's Common Stock could be materially and adversely affected.

-We have in place certain anti-takeover devices which could make us less attractive to a potential buyer.
-Our board of directors has the authority to issue up to 3,000,000 shares of Preferred Stock in one or more series and to fix the powers, designations, preferences and relative rights thereof without any further vote of shareholders.
-The voting powers of holders of Common Stock could be diluted by the issuance of such Preferred Stock.
-The issuance of such Preferred Stock could also have the effect of delaying, deferring or preventing a change in control of our company.
-Certain provisions of our Articles of Incorporation and By-laws, including those providing for a staggered Board of Directors, as well as Delaware law, may operate in a manner that could discourage or render more difficult a takeover of our company or the removal of management or may limit the price certain investors may be willing to pay for shares of our Common Stock
+Anti-takeover Considerations.
+The Company has the authority to issue up to 3,000,000 shares of Preferred Stock of the Company in one or more series and to fix the powers, designations, preferences and relative rights thereof without any further vote of shareholders.
+The issuance of such Preferred Stock could dilute the voting powers of holders of Common Stock and could have the effect of delaying, deferring or preventing a change in control of the Company.
+Certain provisions of the Company's Articles of Incorporation and By-laws, including those providing for a staggered Board of Directors, as well as Delaware law, may operate in a manner that could discourage or render more difficult a takeover of the Company or the removal of management or may limit the price certain investors may be willing to pay for shares of Common Stock.